mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 Run/Walk 80 minutes: 5 minutes easy walking to warm up.
 Run 70 minutes.
 Flat route.
 Bring a gel!
 Maybe some water as well.
 5 minutes walking to cool down.

 ### NOTES
-Total Time: **0 minutes**
+Total Time: **70 minutes** &nbsp; Distance: **11 km**

 The first few minutes of the day were groggy, and any idea of doing the run before breakfast was tossed.
+A ~15 minute nap at 1600 came it handy.

+The run was nothing special; just time on feet.
+I probably did a better job with the breathing/posture on [Sunday](javascript:flick('sun');) than I did tonight.
+My pace was more down to earth too at ~6:10/km over the 10km of bike path and dirt.
+I stopped after 63 minutes to say hi to an old hockey buddy, Mike M. in the parking lot of _Pearkes Arena_.

+I did jog home after that.

 <!---->
 ## FRIDAY APR 09